-Jefferson
+Michigan near Jefferson

-"a new store with a new look in comfort" LaBelle is not an ordinary shoe store.
+"a new store with a new look in comfort"

+LaBelle is not an ordinary shoe store.
 We think you'll agree.
-We've carefully selected only those few famous brand name shoes - made by craftsnormally sells for \$14
+We've carefully selected only those few famous brand name shoes - made by craftsmen who have the rare and unique art of mating style with comfort.
+LaBelle is a new idea in shopping for shoes.
+Yes, you'll certainly agree when you see the array of styles and sizes.
+Please stop in - soon.

 The only casual with full support.
-No other men's casual combines the built-in support features like these from LaBelle - contoured heel, support arch, lightweight.
+No other men's casual combines the built-in support features like these from LaBelle contoured heel, support arch, lightweight.